 Best over-ear headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best over-ear headphones you can buy in 2020.

 With options to suit all music types, budgets and styles, there's bound to be something that fits the bill.
 We've picked wired and wireless headphones, plus noise-cancelling designs for extra noise isolation.
-Some of our recommendations even have a smart assistant built in for hands-free operation and a mic for calls.
+Some of our recommendations even have a smart assistant built in for hands-free voice operation and a mic for calls.
 You can even use some of the more comfortable models for running and exercise.

 How we choose the best over-ear headphones

-Here at What Hi-Fi? we review hundreds of products every year, including more than our fair share of headphones.
+Here at What Hi-Fi? we review hundreds of products every year, including more than our fair share of over-ear headphones.
 So how do we come to our review verdicts?
 And why can you trust them?

 We have state-of-the-art testing facilities in London and Bath, where our team of expert reviewers do all our testing, spending time with the products to ensure every aspect is reviewed thoroughly.